preciofishbone/OmniaDocsG2/blocks/analytics-table-block/index.rst

 .. image:: analytics-report-settings-filter-new.png

-+ **Connect filter**: An anlytics report block kan be connected to one or more widget blocks to use the filters set up in the Analytics filter block.
++ **Connect to filter**: An anlytics report block kan be connected to one or more widget blocks to use the filters set up in the Analytics filter block.
 If you want to use the filters from an Analytics filter block here, select this option and add the connection key from that block.Then you don't need to set any filter settings in this block.
 If don't select this option, you can add filter settings for this block, as shown in the image.
 + **Period**: Period can be day, week, month or year.
 + **Period date**: Here you set details for the period.
 Note that you can add custom settings, see this page for more information: :doc:`Custom date filtering </general-assets/custom-date-filtering/index>`
 + **Properties**: This list can be used to add dimension filters the users can filter on.
 Select one or more properties and then edit the settings.
 See below for an example.